This post may contain affiliate links. Read the full disclosure here.

 In the spring of 2018, the French consulates of the USA began outsourcing the collection of visa applications and documents to VFS Global.
 There are centers located in many major cities in the USA, and you can apply at whichever one you like, regardless of where you live.
 I booked my appointment, via the online booking system, at the New York City location (145 West 45th Street).
 There was a booking fee of $28.45.

 When I submitted my application at the end of June, the first available appointment date was three weeks away.
 Summer is a busy time for visa applications, so this did not surprise me.
 Depending on the time of year, the availability of appointments can fluctuate.
-Plan ahead, while also keeping in mind that you cannot apply for a visa more than three months before your departure.
+Plan ahead, while also keeping in mind that you cannot apply for a long-stay visa more than three months before your departure.
 If there’s an appointment cancellation, the new opening will be reflected on the site, so check back frequently if you want an earlier date.

 Documents to Prepare